Here are the top 10 King Cobra Facts For Kids which will provide you with a brief overview of this amazing snake.

 - Mongoose is the major natural predator of the king cobra.

 - Human beings are the biggest predators of king cobras.
-It is hunted for its skin, meat, and for use in traditional Chinese medicine.
+It is hunted for its skin, meat, and use in traditional Chinese medicine.

 Are King Cobras Endangered